CONNECTICUT RESIDENTS AGAINST WOOD SMOKE POLLUTION

-WOOD SMOKE IS TOXIC POLLUTION - RESIDENTS HAVE A LEGALLY ENFORCEABLE RIGHT TO BE FREE OF IT
+WOOD SMOKE IS TOXIC - RESIDENTS POSSESS A LEGALLY ENFORCEABLE RIGHT TO LIVE FREE OF IT

 HOLDING PUBLIC OFFICIALS ACCOUNTABLE